RakhithJK/dotnet-vscode-csharp-wiki/Debugging-into-the-.NET-Framework-itself.md

 4. If, in step 2, you changed your app to target netcoreapp2.1, make sure to update the path in the `program` to also point at the `netcoreapp2.1`.

 ### Turning on .NET Framework stepping
-Open your launch.json file, and add the following entries to the end of your current configuration configuration.
+Open your launch.json file, and add the following entries to the end of your current configuration.

 **Note:** if you already have an `env` property in your launch.json, move `"COMPlus_ZapDisable": "1"` to that block rather than creating a second `env` property.